SQream/sqream_docs/guides/operations/setup/installing_sqream_with_monit.rst

 Configuring an HDFS Environment Under a SQream User
 ===================================================
+This section describes how to configure an HDFS environment under a SQream user.
+This section is not relevant for users without an HDFS environment.

 **To configure an HDFS environment under a SQream user:**

 1. Open your **bash_profile** configuration file for editing: